 - Community- or environment-related pages

-Your company’s differentiators might already be well-documented and defined, either in your brand style guide or other materials that were created when the company was formed.
+Your company’s differentiators might already be well-documented and defined, either in your brand identity guidelines or other materials that were created when the company was formed.

 If it’s been awhile, you should check in with stakeholders to make sure you still want to talk about the company in the same way before you start to write.